ARIA-Funded-TREND/HMS/Reinforcement Learning/README.md

 # Reinforcement Learning

-This repository contains the implementation of Reinforcement Learning (RL) algorithm for **Scalable Machines with Intrinsic Higher Mental States**, integrated with Google’s PI framework ([Brain Tokyo Workshop](https://github.com/google/brain-tokyo-workshop)).
+This repository contains the implementation of Reinforcement Learning (RL) algorithm for **Scalable Machines with Intrinsic Higher Mental States**, using Google’s PI framework ([Brain Tokyo Workshop](https://github.com/google/brain-tokyo-workshop)) as baseline.

 The implementation utilizes **CO4** and is designed to be highly modular, with individual classes handling specific logic to maintain scalability despite the increased code length.